lxRbckl/Resume-Template/README.md

 ## [`Resume Template`](http://lxrbckl.com/Resume-Template)
-> Build a resume profile about yourself.
+> Build a resume, fill in details about yourself.
 Spring 2023.